HongjinFang6/ClinMesh/README.md

-# ClinAI - Computer Vision Model Deployment Platform
+# ClinMesh - Computer Vision Model Deployment Platform

 A full-stack platform for deploying and running computer vision models with zero DevOps overhead.
-Simply upload your Python model code, and ClinAI automatically containerizes it, builds Docker images, and provides both a web UI and REST API for running inference.
+Simply upload your Python model code, and ClinMesh automatically containerizes it, builds Docker images, and provides both a web UI and REST API for running inference.

 ## Overview

-ClinAI is designed for data scientists and ML engineers who want to deploy their CV models without dealing with infrastructure complexity.
+ClinMesh is designed for data scientists and ML engineers who want to deploy their CV models without dealing with infrastructure complexity.
 The platform handles:

 - **Model Packaging**: Upload a ZIP file with your Python code and dependencies
 - **Automatic Containerization**: Builds Docker images without requiring a Dockerfile